-Don’t stress if you find tomato leaves curling up; there are several reasons this might happen to your plant.
+Don’t stress if you find tomato plant leaves curling up; there are several reasons this might happen to your plant.

 I took a walk in my garden last week and noticed that I had a few tomato leaves curling up.
 I knew immediately that this was more than likely caused by the extremely hot weather we were experiencing – and I might have forgotten to water when we went to the lake.